-In 2020, I decided to remodel our guest bathroom at the California Cottage and replace our 1980s tub and shower surround with a brand new tub and DIY shower tile.
-I’m excited to share with you the exact steps I took to DIY this shower remodel on a budget!
+In 2020, I decided to remodel our guest bathroom at the California Cottage and replace our builder-grade 1980s tub and shower surround with a brand new tub and DIY shower tile.
+If you’re considering a bathroom makeover and want to learn how I went about this tile DIY shower remodel, this post is for you!
+I’m excited to share with you the exact steps I took to DIY this shower remodel on a budget along with the exact cost breakdown!

 Here’s a before picture of our bathroom to give you an idea of what we started with.
 There was nothing wrong with it functionally, it was just getting older and I was ready to remodel it for a fresh new look!